Sep 16, 2020

 Meet & Greet – Meet with your chosen Virtual Assistant and the Team Manager assigned to work with you.
 Our VA’s are already trained, they undergo (FBI grade) background and systems checks.
 Our Support staff proactively manages and helps your Virtual Assistants hand in hand to contribute to the success of your business.
 Also, you’ll receive access to our Time Tracker App to monitor your Virtual Assistant’s productivity.

-If you’re interested to leverage your business with the help of a virtual assistant, please feel free to reach out to me or go to our website to schedule a demo call.
+If you’re interested to leverage your business with the help of a virtual assistant, fill out this form to schedule a demo call.